-- In the second and third paragraphs, demonstrate the value you offer to employers by quantifying the accomplishments in your current position (ideally related to the problems outlined in the first paragraph).
+- In the second and third paragraphs, demonstrate the value you offer to employers by quantifying the accomplishments in your current job (ideally related to the problems outlined in the first paragraph).

 - In the fourth paragraph, if you’re employed, talk about why you MIGHT be open to inquiries.
-If you are unemployed, you might state the reason why your most recent position ended (if the company closed, for example) or that you are available immediately.
+If you are unemployed, you might state the reason why your most recent job ended (if the company closed, for example) or that you are available immediately.
 Give the reader information on how to contact you.
 You can use the contact section of your profile to provide a phone number and email address.

 Best Tips For Selecting Your LinkedIn Profile Picture/Photo